 International Adoption in Quebec: SASIE, Requirements, and Costs

 Quebec is the only province in Canada with its own central authority for international adoption.
-While Ontario and British Columbia process international adoptions primarily through federal channels, Quebec requires all residents to work through a provincial body — the Secrétariat aux services internationaux à l'enfant (SASIE), formerly known as the Secrétariat à l'adoption internationale (SAI).
+While Ontario and British Columbia process international adoptions primarily through federal channels, Quebec requires its residents to work through a provincial body — the Secrétariat aux services internationaux à l'enfant (SASIE), formerly known as the Secrétariat à l'adoption internationale (SAI).

 This is not a formality.
 The SASIE has legal authority to approve or reject your international adoption project, to accredit the bodies you can work with, and to review every child proposal before you can accept it.
 If you bypass the SASIE — or work with an agency that is not accredited by them — your adoption cannot legally proceed in Quebec.